Learn how to draw a great looking Great White Shark with easy, step-by-step drawing instructions, and video tutorial.

 Step-by-Step Instructions for Drawing a Great White Shark

-Great White Shark Drawing - Step 1
+How to Draw a Great Looking Great White Shark for Kids, Beginners, and Adults - Step 1

 1. Begin by drawing a long, curved line like a sideways letter "J." This begins the outline of the shark's mouth.

-Great White Shark Drawing - Step 2
+Easy Great White Shark Drawing - Step 2

 2. Draw another long, curved line encircling the first, outlining the body.
 Notice how this line is gently pointed at the top, indicating the shark's nose.

-Great White Shark Drawing - Step 3
+Easy Great White Shark Drawing - Step 3

 3. Extend a curved line from the bottom of the original line.
 Double it back upon itself, and loosely follow the curvature of the longest line.
 This outlines the shark's lower jaw and belly.

-Great White Shark Drawing - Step 4
+Easy Great White Shark Drawing - Step 4

 4. Draw the shark's teeth.
 Use curved lines that meet at points to form the triangular shapes.
 Draw two curved lines across the inside of the mouth, texturing the throat or gill openings.

-Great White Shark Drawing - Step 5
+Easy Great White Shark Drawing - Step 5

 5. Shade a small oval and a short, wide, curved line to indicate the nostril.
 Draw a circle within a circle to form the eye, and shade between them.
 Draw curved lines around the eye.

-Great White Shark Drawing - Step 6
+Easy Great White Shark Drawing - Step 6

 6. Draw parallel curved lines across the shark's side to indicate the gills.
 Then, draw the dorsal fin.
 Enclose a triangular shape with a gentle point.
 Note the triangle-shaped notch in the fin.

-Great White Shark Drawing - Step 7
+Easy Great White Shark Drawing - Step 7

 7. Draw the pectoral fins, erasing as necessary. for each fin, extend two curved lines and allow them to meet at a point.
 Note the bulge of the bottom line near the base of each fin.

-Great White Shark Drawing - Step 8
+Add More Details to Your Great White Shark Picture - Step 8

 8. Draw the shark's tail or caudal fin.
 Use curved lines for the outside of the tail, and connect them with a series of curved lines.
 Notice again the curved notch taken from the tail.

-Great White Shark Drawing - Step 9
+Complete the Outline of Your Great White Shark Drawing - Step 9

 9. Draw 2 additional, smaller fins close to the Great White Shark’s tail.
 For each fin, extend two curved lines and allow them to meet at a point, erasing as necessary.

-Complete Great White Shark Drawing
+Color Your Great White Shark Drawing

 Color your great white shark.
 Contrary to its name, this shark is not really white in color.
 It is typically grey above and cream below.
 Cartoon sharks are often depicted in shades of blue and white.